hugoj-goncalves/RoM-KimiAI/README.md

 <br>

 ## Contact
-Can contact discord user 'asfaras' for questions and feature requests.
+Can @asfaras on Return to Morroc discord for questions and feature requests.